vulcan25/image_processor/README.md

 1. As a Flask app in the `processing` container which contains all the heavy processing dependencies.
 2. As a Flask app in its own lighter `flask` container which passes the processing to the `processing` container via `rq`

-Initially I implemented method (2), until I realised performance was very fast with method (1):  `~1.6` seconds per image conversion on a CPU.
-However in method (1) when a request comes in a UWSGI worker which handles the request will block.
+Initially I implemented mode (2), then I realised performance was very fast with mode (1):  `~1.6` seconds per image conversion on a CPU.
+However in mode (1) when a request comes in a UWSGI worker which handles the request will block.
 This is a consideration when scaling, as if you want to handle bulk ingress of images, a CPU core is needed per request, and unavailable while the processing happens.
-With method (2) many images can be uploaded quickly, then processing capacity scaled for demand.
-With the latter method the endpoint returns a url for the image.
+With mode (2) many images can be uploaded quickly, then processing capacity scaled for demand.
+With the latter mode the endpoint returns a url for the image.
 Until processing is complete it currently just returns a string 'processing'.

 # Usage: